prismelabs/prismeanalytics.com/docs/docs/guides/setup-tracking-script.md

-# How to Setup Tracking Script
+# How to setup tracking script

 This guides shows you how to add Prisme Analytics tracking script to your website.